kbalog/uis-dat310-spring2016/examples/php/ux-setup.md

     * replace `balog` with your MySQL username
     * replace `dbbalog` with your MySQL database
     * use the MySQL password (not the same as your UX password!)

-### Connecting to MySQL from MySQLWorkbench

-  1. Create a new connection with the following settings
-    * Connection method: Standard TCP/IP over SSH
-    * SSH hostname: badne7.ux.uis.no
-    * SSH username: your UX username
-    * SSH password: your UX password
-    * MySQL hostname: mysql.ux.uis.no
-    * MySQL server port: 3306 (default)
-    * Username: your MySQL username
-    * Password: your MySQL password
-  2. Connect
-    * If you get a connection error, you might need to enable *use old authentication protocol* on the Advanced tab